 Judge clears courtroom as rape retrial opens in Livingston; state says tape shows immobilized victim

-LIVINGSTON — A special agent with the Louisiana attorney general's office told a jury Wednesday that a woman accused of rape was an active partipant in the 2014 assault and not a victim herself, as a defense attorney has claimed.
+LIVINGSTON — A special agent with the Louisiana attorney general's office told a jury Wednesday that a woman accused of rape was an active participant in the 2014 assault and not a victim herself, as a defense attorney has claimed.

 Melanie Curtin, whose retrial opened this week in the 22nd Judicial District Court, was previously convicted of first-degree rape and sentenced to life in prison.
 She is now being tried on charges of simple rape and video voyeurism after an appeals court said the judge hearing the case ruled improperly on what evidence jurors would consider.